Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 If the metal is taken from a container lid, it should be sanded carefully with ultra-fine emery paper (e.g. # 600) to remove any paint or varnish and to make it thinner.
 The hole is made with a needle.
 The edge of the hole should be sharp.
 The optimal diameter depends on the focal length of the camera, i.e. the distance from the pinhole to the film or photographic paper.
 Some formulas and charts are reproduced below.
 In general: the smaller the hole, the sharper the image.
 If the hole is too small, however, the image gets less sharp because of diffraction effects (light is bent around the edge of the pinhole).

 Place the piece of metal on top of some hard cardboard.
 Carefully poke a hole with a needle taking care that the hole is as round as possible.
 The needle may be put through a cork to make it easier to handle.
 Or you may put masking tape on the head of the needle.
 Hold the needle steadily in a 90 degree angle to the surface.
 Turn the piece of metal and sand the back side carefully with fine-grained emery paper to remove the burr or debris where the needle point has penetrated.
 (The edges of the pinhole should be sharp).
 Then place the metal on the cardboard back side up and cautiously spin the needle in the hole to make sure the hole is round.
 The hole can be checked with a magnifier or an enlarger.
 You can also use an enlarger or slide projector to check the diameter of the pinhole.
-Or you may use a
+Or you may use a scanner, but be careful not to scratch the glass.

 The Pinhole FAQ's description